anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

 ## Proposal
 ### Data structures
-We propose MXC URLs to change from `mxc://<server>/<opaque ID>` to `mxc://<server>/<CID>`.
+We propose MXC URLs change from `mxc://<server>/<opaque ID>` to `mxc://<server>/<CID>`.
 We include the server here for backwards compatibility reasons, so that old servers and clients would still work as before, and also as a primary source for downloading the media.
-If that fails, the server needs a hint where to get the media from instead, which the client may send to the server as a query parameter.
+If that fails, the server needs a hint on where to get the media from instead, which the client may send to the server as a query parameter.

 ### Sending